sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-enhancedstorage-admtcgsecurityactivationdisabled.md

 `TCGSecurityActivationDisabled` specifies whether Windows automatically configures encrypted drives (eDrives), also known as encrypted hard disk drives (eHDDs).

 `TCGSecurityActivationDisabled` sets the Group Policy administrative template setting: **Do not automatically encrypt files moved to encrypted folders**.
 This Group Policy setting is used after Windows is installed and started up.
 The setting specifies, for unprovisioned eDrives, whether security should be activated on the eDrive during provisioning.
-Use the [DisableEncryptedDiskProvisioning](microsoft-windows-setupdiskconfigurationdisableencrypteddiskprovisioning.md) unattend setting for configuring the operating system installation for the target HDD.
+Use the [DisableEncryptedDiskProvisioning](microsoft-windows-setup-diskconfigurationdisableencrypteddiskprovisioning.md) unattend setting for configuring the operating system installation for the target HDD.

 **Note**
-The eDrive must be configured in the unattend file by using the settings in Microsoft-Windows-Setup\\DiskConfiguration\\Disk.
+The eDrive must be configured in the unattend file by using the settings in microsoft-windows-setup-\\DiskConfiguration\\Disk.
 If the drives are configured manually, then the eDrive configuration policy may not be properly configured.